BioinformaticsMUSC/scToppR/README.md

 ```
 ![DotPlot of toppData results](/examples/toppplot_example.png)

-If multiple clusters are including in the query, the function will return a list of ggplots.
+If multiple clusters are including in the query, the function will return a list of ggplots, which can be shown using [Patchwork](https://patchwork.data-imaginist.com/) or another similar package.

 ## Topp Categories